MyTooliT/Protocol/Protocol.md

 ## Introduction

 CAN was introduced by BOSCH in the 1980s in the automotive industry to exchange short real time messages between Electronic Control Units (ECU).
 Each ECU may act as a master i.e. send frames and thus each ECU may control the system by inserting error frames, acknowledging, send information or process information.
-Furthermore, a standard base format and an extended format exists and the MyToolIt communication protocol bases at the extended format.
+Furthermore, a standard base format and an extended format exists and the MyTooliT communication protocol bases at the extended format.
 The following figure describes the extended format:

 ![CAN Frame](Figures/CAN%20Frame.png)